CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

         ```shell
         >>> PegKepper.calc_profit()
-        0
+        41173451286504149038
         ```

-### `estimate_caller_profit` (fix: why the delay?)
+### `estimate_caller_profit`
 !!! description "`PegKeeper.estimate_caller_profit() -> uint256:`"

-    Function to estimate profit from calling [update()](#update).
-There is a required delay of 15 minutes in between calling this function.
-If the function is called before the 15 minutes passed, it will return 0.
-Caller up `update` will receiver 20% of the profits. balance_pegged = crvusd
+    Function to estimate the profit from calling update().
+The caller of the function will receive 20% of the total profits.
+However, there is a required delay of 15 minutes between each call to this function.
+If the function is called earlier, it will return 0.
-    balance_peg = other coin
-    PEG_MUL = decimals of other coin
-    --> does some calc to have both coins with the save decimals.

     Returns: expected amount of profit going to the caller (`uint256`).

     !!! warning
-        This method is not precise.
-The real profit is always higher because of the increasing virtual price of the LP token.
+        Please note that this method provides an estimate and may not reflect the precise profit.
+The actual profit tends to be higher due to the increasing virtual price of the LP token.

     ??? quote "Source code"

-        ```python hl_lines="1 5"
+        ```python hl_lines="1 5 38"
         ACTION_DELAY: constant(uint256) = 15 * 60

         @external